Technology

 Here is a list of approved devices for wired or wireless networks in the dorms.
 Honors Village has a third-party internet provider.
 Learn more here.

-This section will provide you with information on how to connect your electronic devices while living in the residence halls (dorms).
-Below are more details on how to configure your Internet connection, and how to set up your TV, phone or video games.
+This section will provide you with information on how to connect your electronic devices while living in the dorms.
+Below are details on how to configure your Internet connection, and how to set up your TV, phone or video games.
 You might also want to read the Acceptable Use Policy.

-Also, make sure to check out the UA BookStores technology center for new equipment, computer repair, and trade-in information.
+Also, make sure to check out the UA Campus Store technology center for new equipment, computer repair, and trade-in information.
 The Computer Service Center also offers a FREE diagnostic!

-For issues with your wireless connection, wired connection, or phone, called the 24/7 IT Support Center at:
+For issues with your wireless connection, wired connection, or phone, call the 24/7 IT Support Center at:

 (520)-626-8324 (TECH)